cybertraining-dsc/fa20-523-301/project/project.md

 ## 6. Conclusion

 After reviewing the results, the team created a robust model to predict the performance of a player after an injury.
-The coefficient of determination for the deep learning model shows a strong relationship between our training and test sets.
+The coefficient of determination for the deep learning model shows a strong relationship between the training and test sets.
 After conditioning the data, the results can be seen in **Table 2**, **Table 3**, and **Table 5**.
 The team had an objective to find this correlation and build it to the point where injury and performance can be modeled.
 The team was able to accomplish this goal.

 Additionally, these results are consistent with the current scientific literature [^2] [^3].
 The biological community has been able to record these results for decades.
-By leveraging this effort, the scientific community could move to proactive as opposed to reactive injury controls.
-This data will also allow for proper contract negotiations to take place in the NBA, considering potential proactive decisions to avoid injury may include less playing time.
+By leveraging this effort, the scientific community could move to a more proactive approach as opposed to reactive with respect to injury controls.
+This data will also allow for proper contract negotiations to take place in the NBA, considering potential decisions to avoid injury may include less playing time.
 The negotiations are pivotal to ensuring that expectations are met in the future seasons; especially when injury occurs in the final year of a player's contract.
-Team's with an improved understanding of how players can or will return from injury have an opportunity to make the best of scenarios where other team's may be hesitant to sign an injured player.
+Teams with an improved understanding of how players can or will return from injury have an opportunity to make the best of scenarios where other teams may be hesitant to sign an injured player.
 These different opportunities for a team's front office could be the difference between a championship ring and missing the playoffs entirely.

 ## 6.1 Future Work